0xless/less_on_sec/content/posts/reversing_the_FT100_BLE_Fitness_Bracelet.md

 We can also see that some commands from the app trigger a response from the device through a BLE notification, and some other don't.

 In order to understand the semantics of the protocol, we need to observe some more traffic.
-For brevity char writes by the app will be marked as `TX`, while BLE notifications from the smartband will be marked with `RX`.
+For brevity, char writes by the app will be marked as `TX`, while BLE notifications from the smartband will be marked with `RX`.

 ```
 [TX] AB 05 56 01 8B